babelsociety/website/content/blog/in-depth-economy/index.md

 Now that we have a high-level overview of what different economic models offer and how they work, let's dig into Babel's economic model.

-The main goal of Babel economy it is to provide an economic model that best suit the kind of society we want to build.
+The main goal of Babel economy it is to provide an economic model best suited to the society we want to build.
 Instead of letting economy shape our society we do the opposite, **we let our values shape the economy**.

 Indeed, we have little interest in perfect allocation of resources if the result is a society full of misery and suffer.

-Our [core values](@/content/manifesto/index.md#core-values) are the foundation of our economic system, with particular emphasis on decentralization, integration and collaboration.
+Our [core values](@content/manifesto/index.md#core-values) are the foundation of our economic system, with particular emphasis on decentralization, integration and collaboration.
 We applied to economy one of the golden rules of software design: make wrong states irrepresentable; we want a system where it is impossible (or at least very hard) to corrupt and exploit, without poverty, one where violent criminal activities such as murder and theft are unmotivated.
 We want an economy where people can thrive and become the best versions of themselves.

-Spoiler alert: the result is nothing new, greatly similar to what anarcho-communists popularized in early XX century.
+Spoiler alert: the result is nothing new, greatly similar to what [anarchist communists](https://en.wikipedia.org/wiki/Anarcho-communism) popularized in early XX century.

 Taking all in consideration, our main design decision is:

 > an individual's quality of life is strictly bound to society's quality of life

-This means that by improving our life, we will automatically improve other people's life too.
+This means that by improving our life, we will automatically improve other people's life too, creating a virtuous cycle.

+Incidentally, both the society and the economic system we want to build share the same fundamental design decision.

 We believe this formula plays well with the different aspects of human nature, for example both egoism and altruism can be put up to good work in this model.

 We believe every emotion and aspect of human nature is important, every sentiment necessary, worth to have and explore.
-Our job is to balance and harmonize our multifaceted nature into a beautiful character.
+Our job as human beings is to balance and harmonize our multifaceted nature into a beautiful character.
 Like in music, a beautiful melody isn't one composed by only high or low notes, but rather one where all have their place and time, skillfully orchestrated into a delightful opera.

 ## Why not market economy?